National Grid Project Manager Paul Daniels portrait with electricity pylon in the backrground

 The upgrade of approximately 3000MVA (Megavolt-Amperes) will allow increased flow of electricity out of South West England on the high voltage network, removing a constraint for the 175 projects looking to connect in the region which currently have connection dates of 2028 and beyond.

-The project has been brought forward a year and will now begin in January 2024, finishing in October 2025, with National Grid – in partnership with the ESO – discussing accelerated connection dates with customers as part of each individual project’s development.
+The project has been brought forward a year and will now begin in January 2024, finishing in October 2025, with National Grid – in partnership with the electricity system operator (ESO) – discussing accelerated connection dates with customers as part of each individual project’s development.

 This upgrade follows National Grid’s recent announcement of accelerating up to 20GW of grid connections across its transmission and distribution networks (the equivalent capacity of six Hinkley Point C nuclear power stations), including accelerating 10GW of battery storage projects by up to four years.